ptjung/tubify/README.md

   * Bug fix: songs with special characters might not convert
   * Improved the time it takes to convert a playlist
   * Improved the rate of success for song picking
+  * Reduced the number of search query requests sent to Google
   * Added conversion animation

 (February 9, 2020)